slallemand/Domoticz-Pi-hole-Plugin/README.md

 # Pi-hole Summary
 This Domoticz plugin retrieves data from Pi-hole, a black hole for internet advertisements.
+Also a switch is added to enable/disable Pi-hole on your network.

 ## Prerequisites
 You must have Pi-hole installed.
 See [`https://pi-hole.net/`](https://pi-hole.net/) for more information.

 ## Description
 This plugin is calling the Pi-hole API by using `http://<pihole adrress>/admin/api.php?summaryRaw`.
 This will return:
 ```